briandowns/raceway/README.md

 ## Configurations

-Raceway is configured to run on MariaDB/MySQL port 3307.
-If your database application is runnning on a different port please update the port in `config.json` before running.
+Raceway is configured to connect to MariaDB/MySQL on port 3307 by default.
+If your database instance is runnning on a different port please update the port in `config.json` before running.
+Raceway app is running on port `9999` by default.
+This can be changed in `config.json`.

 ## Usage